Consumer medicine information

 Paediatric use.

-Safety and effectiveness of Fluzone High-Dose in persons < 65 years of age have not been established.
+Safety and effectiveness of Fluzone High-Dose in children less than 18 years of age have not been established.

 Effects on laboratory tests.